ddottyler/CV/README.md

 ## Overview

 I am a full-stack junior web developer looking for a role in where I can use my problem-solving skills and passion for technology to build things that make a difference.

 Having spent 4 years as a content producer in corporate events, I transitioned to software development in 2020, determined to find a new challenge which would still allow me to continue the development of my commercial, analytical and leadership skills.

 I have recently completed an intensive 12 weeks bootcamp at Makers Academy and have grown from an interested amateur coder into a confident junior developer competent in a variety of languages and frameworks.
+Since completing the course, I have begun learning python and swift whilst working on projects.

 ## Skills